 I am a Ph.D.
 Candidate in Sociology at Columbia University.
 My research examines how the characteristics of organizations shape individual and organizational decision-making and contribute to social stratification.
-This work contributes to the sociology of education, political sociology, and research on inequality.
-Methodologically, my research uses a wide variety of quantitative methods including multilevel modeling, decomposition analysis, conjoint analysis, and two-way fixed effects analysis.
-My research combines multiple sources of data including large-scale administrative data, web scraped records, surveys, and experiments.
-My research has been funded by an NAEd/Spencer Dissertation fellowship.
+This work contributes to the sociology of education, research on inequality and stratification, and political sociology.

 Research on School District Governance: My dissertation research examines the effects of school district leadership and governance on student achievement and district policy outcomes.
-One of my dissertation chapters examines variation in superintendent effects on student achievement, using a longitudinal dataset I constructed on superintendent employment tenures in 26 states matched to achievement data.
+One of my dissertation papers examines variation in superintendent effects on student achievement, using a longitudinal dataset I constructed on superintendent employment tenures in 26 states matched to achievement data.
 The subsequent papers of my dissertation examine the role of partisanship in school district policymaking — whether school boards typically appoint co-partisan superintendents, and whether school boards are more likely to authorize tax and bond funding elections under Democratic majorities.
 This work has been funded by an NAEd/Spencer Dissertation Fellowship.

 I have an MA in Statistics from Columbia University, and an MPhil in Development Studies (International Development) from the University of Oxford, which I received on a Euretta J. Kellett fellowship.
-Before beginning my Ph.D., I worked in applied nonprofit and government work, and worked on research for the National Endowment for the Arts, Legal Services Corporation, the Digital Harbor Foundation, and Benenson Strategy Group.
+I also have experience conducting research for federal government agencies and nonprofit organizations.
+I have previously conducted research for the National Endowment for the Arts, Legal Services Corporation, the Digital Harbor Foundation, and Benenson Strategy Group.

 Outside of work, I’m into long-distance running, and ran my first NYC Marathon in 2021.
 I’m also an elected member of the Manhattan Democratic Party County Committee and member of the West Side Democrats.